ruofeiwu99/Catalog-Sales-Prediction/README.md

-# Catalog Sale Prediction
+# Catalog Sales Prediction
 ### Predict customer purchases via mailing catalogs
 A retail company sells upscale clothing on its website and via catalogs, which helps drive customers to the website.
 All customers were sent a catalog mailing in early fall 2012 and purchases made by them during fall 2012 were recorded.
 There is one row for each customer.

 The `targdol` is the response variable, which is the purchase amount during fall 2012; `targdol` = 0 means the customer did not make a purchase.
 Other variables are potential predictor variables which give information about the customer as of the time of the mailing.

-The goal is to build a predictive model for responders to a similar promotion in future and how much they will buy.
-The purpose of the model is primarily prediction but it is also of interest to learn which are the most important predictors.
+The goal is to build predictive models for responders to a similar promotion in future and how much they will buy.
+The purpose of modeling is primarily prediction but it is also of interest to learn which are the most important predictors.
 The model is also intended to choose a subset of customers to be targeted in the future promotions.

 With these objectives, the project involves a classification model used to predict customers’ willingness to purchase and a regression model used to predict the expected value of customers’ purchases in dollars.